nutjob-laboratories/erk/README.txt

     pip install pyOpenSSL
     pip install service_identity

-**Ərk** is being developed with Python 3.7 on Windows 10.
+**Ərk** is being developed with Python 3.7 on Windows 10, and Python 3.8.5 on Linux Mint.

-To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you must install PyQt5 and qt5reactor from pip!
+To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or a Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you must install PyQt5 and qt5reactor from pip!
 If you install these from the standard repo Ərk will not function!**__

 # Install